What is "TOYOTA LOTTERY ORGANIZATION Email Scam"?

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

 Other examples of similar emails are "Google Winner Email Scam", "Looked At You For Several Months", and "I Am A Spyware Software Developer".
-Typically, scammers send them with a purpose to trick people into providing various information or even sending them money.
-Unfortunately, there are many cases where cyber criminals send emails that contain malicious attachments or web links that are designed to download malicious files.
+Typically, scammers send these to trick people into providing various information or even sending money.
+In many cases, cyber criminals send emails that contain malicious attachments or web links that download malicious files.

 How do spam campaigns infect computers?

-How to avoid installation of malware?
+How to avoid installation of malware